ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 This week we are going to work through some basics of PHP programming to produce some very, very simple results.

-First, let’s make sure we have XAMPP installed and running before we go.
+First, let's make sure we have XAMPP installed and running before we go.
 Check out this link for help installing XAMPP:
 [XAMPP] (https://www.apachefriends.org/index.html)

 If you prefer using MAMP or WAMP then feel free to do so but I will not be able to support those applications if they are not working correctly.